Goshute: Skull Valley Band of Goshute Indians of Utah

-The Skull Valley Indian Reservation is located in Tooele County, Utah, about half-way between the Goshute Reservation and Salt Lake City, Utah.
-The tribe consists of about 125 people, of whom 31 live on an 18000 acre reservation located at 40°23′15″N 112°44′09″W in Tooele County.
+The Skull Valley Indian Reservation is located in Tooele County, Utah, about halfway between the Goshute Reservation and Salt Lake City, Utah.
+The tribe consists of about 130 people, of whom 31 live on an 18000 acre reservation located at 40°23′15″N 112°44′09″W in Tooele County.
 The Dugway Proving Grounds lies just south of Skull Valley.
 To the east is a nerve gas storage facility and to the north is the Magnesium Corporation plant which has had severe environmental problems.
 The reservation was a proposed location for an 820 acre dry cask storage facility for the storage of 40,000 metric tons of spent nuclear fuel.
 Only 120 acre are for the actual facility, and the rest of the land is a buffer area.
 8½ years after application, this facility was licensed by the NRC.

 The office of the Skull Valley Band of Goshute is located at 407 Skull Valley Road, Skull Valley, Utah.
 Tribal membership at the end of 2020 is 148.